Axact-Flutter-Community/sagarj3007_projects/AxactAssignment/news_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# project description

+This is a news app in which you can fetch data from newsapi.org.
+In this app you can search news according to your category which are provided in above horizontal scroll view.
+When you click on any news thumbmail you can view the whole news in a webview,